Skip to content

 • If the query returns multiple rows, only the first row is returned

-• Works across all endpoint sources: functions, SQL files, and CRUD endpoints
+• Works across all endpoint sources: functions, procedures, and SQL files

 • In multi-command files, @single is positional — applies to the next statement below